Industry News

 When to use proofreading

 Proofreading takes place at the end of production to correct errors before publication.
-It is suitable for editorial content such as blog posts or press releases.
+It is suited to written content such as blog articles or press releases.

-This stage helps improve content quality and guarantee readability before it is shared.
-It also helps strengthen the credibility of marketing content and offer a better user experience.
+This stage improves content quality and ensures readability before distribution.
+It also helps strengthen the credibility of marketing content and provide a better user experience.

 When to use proofing

-Proofing takes place at different stages of the project to approve content.
-It is essential for content shared on social media or websites.
+Proofing takes place at different stages of the project to validate content.
+It is essential for content distributed on social media or websites.

-It makes it possible to structure content validation and ensure consistency with the marketing strategy.
+It helps structure content validation and ensure consistency with the marketing strategy.

 Why the two are complementary

 Proofreading and proofing are complementary within a clear workflow.
-One corrects, the other approves and structures decision-making.
+One corrects, the other validates and structures decision-making.

-Combining them makes it possible to produce high-performing marketing content, suited to user needs and optimised for lead generation.
+Combining them makes it possible to produce effective marketing content, suited to users' needs and optimised for lead generation.

 Set up a clear workflow

-Setting up a clear workflow makes it possible to distinguish between the proofreading and proofing stages.
-This improves process readability.
+Setting up a clear workflow makes it possible to distinguish between proofreading and proofing stages.
+This improves process clarity.

-This organisation enables marketing teams to better structure their projects and optimise project management.
+This organisation allows marketing teams to better structure their projects and optimise project management.

 Centralising feedback

-Centralising feedback makes it easier to make decisions and avoid mistakes.
+Centralising feedback helps simplify decision-making and avoid errors.
 It improves the quality of marketing content.

 Real-time management also makes it possible to track updated content and improve workflows.